Duki (rapper): 2019: "Goteo" and Súper Sangre Joven

-2020-act: Musical maturity and Desde el Fin del Mundo
+2020-2022: Desde el Fin del Mundo and Temporada de Reggaetón series

-In 2020 Duki announced that he would focus on release more produced songs and less singles.
+In 2020, Duki announced that he would focus on releasing more produced songs and fewer singles.
 At the beginning of the year he participated in the Bad Bunny album YHLQMDLG in the track "Hablamos Mañana", that earned a nomination for Best Urban Fusion/Performance in the 21st Latin Grammys.
 On 24 June, he released an EP named 24 to celebrate his birthday, which contained eight songs, and featured the stellar participation of U.S. rapper Juicy J. During October, he released a series of interviews in YouTube called Fideos con Duko, in which Duki interviewed several artists from Argentina, and his mother as a special for Mother's Day in Argentina.
 During late 2020 Duki announced that he would travel to United States to start recording his next album, set to be released in April 2021.

 In January 2021, Duki released the first single from his upcoming album, titled "Muero de Fiesta este Finde", with Ca7riel.
 On 15 February, Duki tweeted that the album would have 18 songs.
 On 4 March, he participated in Rusherking and Tiago PZK's single "Además de Mí", which peaked at number one on Argentina Hot 100 chart.
 In 16 March Duki released the second and lead single from his next album, titled "Chico Estrella", which reached number 31 on the Argentine Hot 100.
 On 1 April, Duki was featured on Khea's single "Wacha", which reached number three on Argentina Hot 100, the third time the duo has entered the chart.
 During this month, Duki starred in a series of collaborations with the NBA on YouTube.